Corbelli/dqn-pytorch/Report.md

         return values + (advantages - advantages.mean()
 ```

-## The Agent
+# The Agent

 The agent is implemented in a python class.
 It receives two instances of the Neural Network defined above, one to compute the target Q-values, and one to estimate the current beliefs.
-The agent also receives a implementation of the ReplayBuffer class to manage the experience buffer.
+The agent also receives an implementation of the ReplayBuffer class to manage the experience buffer.

 ```python
     self.qnetwork_local = DuelQNetwork(state_size, action_size, seed).to(device)